Jarl-Bjoern/Yggdrasil/README.md

   </a>
 </div><br/>

 `Yggdrasil`, the world tree in Norse mythology, symbolizes connection and structure — an idea that reflects this program's purpose.
-Designed for multiple cybersecurity domains, it automates the installation of missing tools and streamlines the configuration of Kali Linux after a fresh setup, saving valuable time.<br />
+Designed for multiple cybersecurity domains, it automates the installation of missing tools and streamlines the configuration of debian based linux distros (e.g., Kali Linux) after a fresh setup, saving valuable time.<br />
 <br />

 > [!IMPORTANT]